rafi/vim-config/README.md

-# Rafael Bodill's Neo/vim Config
+# Rafael Bodill's Neovim Config

-Lean mean Neo/vim machine, 30-45ms startup time.
+Lean mean Neovim machine, 30-45ms startup time.

-Best with [Neovim] 0.5.x or [Vim] 8.x and `python3` enabled.
+Works best with [Neovim] 0.5.x.

 > I encourage you to fork this repo and create your own experience.
-> Learn how to tweak and change Neo/vim to the way YOU like it.
+> Learn how to tweak and change Neovim to the way YOU like it.
 > This is my cultivation of years of tweaking, use it as a git remote
 > and stay in-touch with upstream for reference or cherry-picking.